Tayla Parx On Glitter, Wigs, & What It Means To Be Feminine

 Pink Power

-I've identified as a tomboy my entire life.
-I wasn’t really into makeup or the typical “girly” things, so I have a different idea of what feminism is, because I had to discover my own version of it along the way.
-I'm just now starting to love playing with makeup and finding these other sides to myself.
-You have to dig a little deeper and recognise what the norm is, and know that you might not be that.
-What if I woke up one day and loved different styles that I never could’ve imagined wearing because I was so stuck on this identity of being a tomboy?

-I love the colour pink.
-I’m happy that I identify so much with that colour right now because it’s versatile; it never gets boring.
+I love the color pink.
+I’m happy that I identify so much with that color right now because it’s versatile; it never gets boring.
 There are so many different things it can stand for — right now, for me, it represents feminism.
 It’s ever-evolving, just the same as I am.

 Advertisement